Gum

 To upload a new NuGet packages, follow these steps:

-4. Copy the release notes onto the new release
+4. Copy the release notes and screenshots to the release

 6. Announce on FRB discord